Find a Lender-Approved Local Conveyancer in Openshaw

 Planning law solicitors in Openshaw regulated by the Solicitors Regulation Authority

-The list below is a small selection of solicitors in Openshaw specialising in planning law.
-This may include advice on special planning controls
+The list below is a small selection of solicitors in Openshaw practicing in planning law.
+This will likely include advice on making sure people do what the planning regulations say

 • Brindle & Yam Solicitors, First Floor, 50 Faulkner Street, Manchester, Lancashire, M1 4FH